Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Empirical Evaluation

 \subsubsection{Convergence to destination}

-DDL can make trajectories converge to endpoints because of the stability property that existed in our proposed dynamical system.
-We can see (Fig. \ref{fig:3}a and \ref{fig:3}b) that the convergence property can be obviously reflected by DDL on single and group human movement predictions, showing that our asymptotically stable dynamical system provides the transformer with prior knowledge and explainability and imposes explicit constraints on predicted trajectories by integrating stability theory into the deep learning model.
+Unlike conventional deep learning methods, where it is hard to explain why the predicted trajectories have given shapes \cite{korbmacher2022review}, DDL can make trajectories converge to endpoints because of the stability property in our proposed dynamical system.
+We can observe that the convergence property can be reflected by DDL on gradually decreasing velocity as approaching the end position on single and group human movement predictions (Fig. \ref{fig:3}a and Fig. \ref{fig:3}b).
+This indicates that our asymptotically stable dynamical system in DDL provides the Transformer model with prior knowledge and explainability and imposes explicit constraints on predicted trajectories by integrating stability theory into the deep learning model.